Categories & Prizes | Natural Landscape Photography Awards

 FLM Tripods have provided us with three amazing tripods which will be distributed to award winners.

-The Photographer of the Year will have first choice, the winner of the Project of the Year will have second choice, and then the winner of the Photograph of the Year will receive the remaining tripod.
-The prize pool is comprised of these three great tripods:
+The Photographer of the Year will have first choice, and the winner of the Project of the Year will have second choice.
+The prize pool is comprised of these two great tripods:

 FLM began in 1994 as a small family business focused on metrology and supplying ball heads for industrial and scientific applications.
 The original owners gradually developed what are today’s FLM ball heads, and early versions of FLM tripods.